KWARC/jobad/doc/md/api/undocumented.md

 # Undocumented API
-The following API functionailty is currently not documented at all or the documenattion is not up-to-date:
+The following API functionailty is currently not documented at all or the documentation is not up-to-date:

-* new Toolbar API
+* Toolbar API
-* .Setup.enabled
-* .Setup.disabled
-* .focused
-* .unfocused
-* Events focus, unfocus